ChrisEssery/group-project/Portfolio/System_Implementation.md

 **[users.js](../server/routes/users.js)** handles with all api requests that query about user data (i.e. [User Register](#User-Register), [User Log in](#User-Log-In), [Get a user's friendlist](#Get-a-user's-friendlist), [Get a user's game history](#Get-a-user's-game-history))

-**[middleware.js](../server/routes/middleware.js)** serves as a middleware which prevents unauthorized access without valid token and makes sure every request comes with a valid and unexpired X-Acess-Token.
+**[middleware.js](../server/routes/middleware.js)** serves as a middleware which prevents unauthorised access without valid token and makes sure every request comes with a valid and unexpired X-Acess-Token.

 ### Use the [HTTP Status Code](#Returne-Status-Code-Specification) to identify the Status